 In an earlier post, I talked at length about the importance of reducing your expectation gap.

-One of the main factors contributing towards your disappointment is comparing yourself to others.
+One of the main factors contributing to your disappointment is comparing yourself to others.

 “I wish I was as skinny as her.”

 “Imagine if I could do that as a living!?”

 “Why can’t I have a house a big as him?”

 The consistent message of “I’m not good enough.”

 “The activity of comparing one’s self with others is a major trigger for a plummet in self esteem, a shame reaction.
 Shame fills the gap between what- ideally- we would like to be, do and have, and what we see ourselves as actually being, doing, and having.
 The bigger the gap, the greater the pain.” – Jane Bolton, Psy.D., M.F.T., C.C

 In this post, we look at five strategies to help you focus on you, not others.

 When you’re feeling vulnerable, down or depressed, it’s easy to fall into the trap of comparing yourself to those around you who are “successful”.

 One way to overcome this is to get over-the-top passionate about something.
 When you’re excited about something, you get lost in the activity and forget about what other people are doing.

 Think back to a time when you were fully engaged in what you’re doing.
 Maybe it was when you were playing sport, or building something around the house.
 Were you thinking about what other people were doing during this time?
 Probably not.